 The programme is run in collaboration with the departments of Biochemistry, Biology, Biomedicine and Chemistry within Imperial College London.
 Students who come to Imperial College Business School complete their degree with a final year in management.

 The Management year of the Joint Honours Programme covers the management and operating environment of business organisations to prepare students for an eventual career in management.

-The BSc Medical Sciences with management is run in collaboration with the Faculty of Medicine at Imperial College London.
-Students decide to come and study at the Business School in either their 3rd or 4th year of their medical degree.
+The BSc Medical Sciences with Management is run in collaboration with the Faculty of Medicine at Imperial College London.
+Students can decide to come and study at the Business School during their medical degree.

 The Management Year of the BSc Programme equips future clinicians with an understanding of the management issues facing the health system providing them with basic management skills and tools.

-The Programme is also available to students in their 3rd or 4th year at other medical schools, outside Imperial, and is offered as an Intercalated BSc.
+The Programme is also available to students at other medical schools, outside Imperial, and is offered as an Intercalated BSc.

 In the autumn term the programmes examine the economic, financial and organisational framework within which businesses operate.
 The spring term builds on this general framework and considers the functional issues that arise in the management of business activities.
 Finally the summer term is timetabled around examinations and the completion of the group project.

 Some courses on the Joint Honours, BSc and Intercalated BSc programmes will be taught to all students together as a group, while the classes will be split for other courses.
 All of this information is detailed in the individual programme booklets issued at the beginning of the academic year.

 Each subject is assessed through a combination of coursework and a final examination (excluding the group project which will be assessed by presentation and report).

 The nature of coursework and the weight attached to coursework marks vary from subject to subject (details will be given at the start of each course).